rashedulalam46/angular-routing/README.md

 # Angular Routing

 This is a complete example of Angular basic routing.
-Here you will get all types of routing example & code.
+Here, you will find all types of routing examples and code.

 ## Summary
 Download the project and run.